Have questions about how spousal support works in Ohio? We cover everything you need to know here.

 If you’re wondering how alimony works in Ohio, then the first thing to know is that alimony is called “spousal support” in Ohio.
 In fact, the term spousal maintenance has largely replaced “alimony” across the U.S., but all three terms generally refer to the same thing.

-Whatever it’s called–spousal support, alimony, or spousal maintenance–if you’re going through a divorce, you probably have a lot of questions as you navigate a stressful and challenging time.
-This article covers what spousal support is, how it’s calculated in Ohio, and the other key details you should know.
+Whatever it’s called–spousal support, alimony, or spousal maintenance–if you’re going through a divorce in Ohio, you probably have a lot of questions as you navigate a stressful and challenging time.
+This article covers everything you need to know about Ohio spousal support including what spousal support is, how it’s calculated in Ohio, and other key details you should know.

 Spousal support, or alimony, is a payment that one spouse makes to the other to provide financial support during a separation or following a divorce.